opsec-infosec/42-ValgrindContainer/README.md

 ```~/Documents/<Where this repo is cloned>/start```

+### Running internal shell commands from outside the container

 To run commands within the container you can use the run script:

 ``` cd /<where this repo is cloned>```